docyes/animationinterval/README.md

 ## clear()
 Stop the current internal timer and any subsequent `fn` calls.

-Note that calling `anval.clear()` on a non-started ticker is a no-op returning false.
+Note that calling `anval.clear()` on a non-started timer is a no-op returning false.